cs1302uga/cs1302-genlistadt/README.md

 * **2020-10-12-MON:** Added a project extension; the new due dates are listed under [Deadline Options](#deadline-options) near the beginning of this document.
+* **2020-10-21-WED:** Added another project extension due to scheduled maintenance; the new due dates are listed under [Deadline Options](#deadline-options) near the beginning of this document.

 If there has been an update and you have already cloned the project to Odin, then you can update your copy of the project using the <code>$ git pull</code>